srijana225/homework-1/README.md

 ### 10. What is a webpage?

-A webpage is any page of a website that we can view in our browser.It is commonly written in HTML which is accessible through the Internet or other networking an Internet browser.
+A webpage is any page of a website that we can view in our browser.It is commonly written in HTML which is accessible through the Internet or other network using an Internet browser.
 It can be accessed by entering a URL address which contains texts,graphics and hyperlinks to other webpages and files.

 ### 11. Webpage I like